“I Just Found Out That My Son is Gay”

 Families can struggle when a young gay adult comes out to them.
 Parents can struggle with how to be understanding, supportive and accepting.
-Most parents love their child after coming out, so that is not the issue, but they are not educated about what being gay actually means.
-They may think that their child is going through a phase, can change this part of their lives, or that they are making a choice.
+Most parents love their child after coming out, so that is not the issue.
+The problems usually come from fear and misunderstanding.
+Other parents aren’t clear on what being gay actually means.
+Some may think that their child is going through a phase, can change this part of their lives, or that their son is making a choice.

 It’s much easier for a young gay adult to hear from their parent that “I am trying to understand, but this is my issue, and I am working through it”, then hearing that they “made” the parent sad or hurt.

 Although it’s beneficial to hear a parent’s perspective, it can still be hurtful to hear that their parent is struggling.
 So I recommend considering talking with a professional about this.
 This can help open up the lines of communication, encourage both sides to cope with these changes, and facilitate future healthy family roles.
 The parents may benefit from participating in support groups such as PFLAG.
 If there are no local support groups for you, there are also online forums that you can participate in as well.
 PFLAG is likely to direct you to these options when they’re needed.
 These are excellent forums for people to learn that they’re not alone and get suggestions on how others have handled similar situations.